 Lisa assists the Veteran’s Outreach organization in overseeing financial matters including fundraising, grant management and project funding.

 Lisa is Secretary for Veterans Outreach of Pennsylvania.
 She is a graduate of Cedar Crest College with a degree in Medical Technology and a Master of Science in Health Care Administration.

 Lisa has co-chaired multiple signature events for her children’s schools.
 She has also coordinated fundraising efforts for several non-profit organizations, and high school sports teams.
 Lisa served on the board of the CD Rams Baseball Booster Club and CD Football Boosters as Treasurer.
 She resides in Central Pennsylvania with her husband and two children.

 Lisa’s role for the Veteran’s Outreach organization is to coordinate the implementation of a Client Relationship Management System (CRM), to assist in fundraising efforts for the community, and serve as coordinator of the Food Pantry.

-Val is the co-founder and the Vice President for Veterans Outreach of Pennsylvania.
+Val was the co-founder and the Vice President for Veterans Outreach of Pennsylvania.
 Val was raised in a military family; she and her siblings were born while her father was active duty for 22.5 years with the United States Air Force.
 Her formative years were spent living on military bases and she has a passion for serving veterans who have sacrificed greatly for our freedoms.

-Val’s role for the Veterans Outreach organization is to coordinate the grant writing process and to oversee the daily activities of the community, utilizing her professional experience to meet the needs of our residents.
+Val’s role for the Veterans Outreach organization was to coordinate the grant writing process and to oversee the daily activities of the community, utilizing her professional experience to meet the needs of our residents.